spantaleev/matrix-docker-ansible-deploy/docs/installing.md

 There 2 ways to start the installation process - depending on whether you're [Installing a brand new server (without importing data)](#installing-a-brand-new-server-without-importing-data) or [Installing a server into which you'll import old data](#installing-a-server-into-which-youll-import-old-data).

+**Note**: if you are migrating from an old server to a new one, take a look at [this guide](maintenance-migrating.md) instead.
+This is an easier and more straightforward way than installing a server and importing old data into it.

 ### Installing a brand new server (without importing data)

 If this is **a brand new** Matrix server and you **won't be importing old data into it**, run all these tags: